timescale/docs/use-timescale/metrics-logging/service-metrics.md

 *   Last seven days, with one hour granularity
 *   Last 30 days, with one hour granularity

 To change the view, select the time range from the drop-down menu.
+Additionally, you can turn automatic metric refreshes on and off.
+When automatic metric refresh is on, the dashboard updates every thirty seconds.

 The metrics available are:

 *   CPU
 *   Memory
-*   Storage use
+*   Storage used
 *   Storage IO
 *   Storage bandwidth

 <img class="main-content__illustration"
 src="https://assets.timescale.com/docs/images/tsc_metrics_all.webp"
 alt="All metrics available in the Timescale dashboard"/>

-Additionally, you can turn automatic metric refreshes on and off.
-When automatic metric refresh is on, the dashboard updates every thirty seconds.

 In some cases, gray vertical bars display on the metrics dashboard, like this: